Agent-006/React-Fresher/README.md

 📌 <b>update:</b> A change in the data used to render a React app.
 Usually the result of\
  `setState`.
 Eventually results in a re-render.

+🌟 You can go to Virtual DOM, Fibre and reconciliation commit for code.

 <hr style="border-top: 1px dotted #ccc;">

 # 🎯 Props in React ✅